swiftlang/swift-package-manager/Documentation/Usage.md

 print(jpegData)
 ```

-Install JPEG library, on macOS you can use Homebrew package manager: `brew install jpeg`.
+Install the JPEG library, on macOS you can use Homebrew package manager: `brew install jpeg`.
 `jpeg` is a keg-only formula, meaning it won't be linked to `/usr/local/lib`,
 and you'll have to link it manually at build time.